AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - Combining model 1 with a baseline model doesn’t increase prediction errors all that much.
 This is because our data had strong time effects, so getting model 1 right did most of the job.
-The residuals (decomposed sales) are small in comparison to the model 1 predictions, so adding the predictions from a second naive model doesn’t impact the final predictions too badly.

 - Combining model 1 with an ARIMA model increases our errors slightly.
   However, the performance is still fairly close to the linear and random forest models, especially considering ARIMA didn’t make use of any covariate series.

-- Combining model 1 with a second linear model increases our RMSE and RMSLE a bit, but also reduces our MAPE.
+- Combining model 1 with a second linear model improves our predictions a bit, especially the MAPE.

-  - This likely means that the model 1 + linear hybrid makes larger absolute errors, but more for larger values, while model 1 makes smaller absolute errors, but more for smaller values.
-Which case is better is subjective.

-  - In either case, RMSLE could be preferred as it penalizes underpredictions more, and meeting demand can be considered our primary goal.
+  - This means absolute errors aren’t reduced as much as relative errors are.

 - Combining model 1 with the random forest model decreases all error metrics considerably, and it appears to be the winning choice.